Profire Energy – Consenus Indicates Potential 339.2% Upside

-Profire Energy found using ticker (PFIE) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 3.5 and 3 with the average target price sitting at 3.25.
-With the stocks previous close at 0.74 this indicates there is a potential upside of 339.2%.
-The 50 day MA is 0.91 while the 200 day moving average is 1.38.
-The company has a market cap of $33m.
+Profire Energy with ticker code (PFIE) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 3.5 and 3 and has a mean target at 3.25.
+Given that the stocks previous close was at 0.74 this would indicate that there is a potential upside of 339.2%.
+The 50 day moving average now sits at 0.85 while the 200 day moving average is 1.35.
+The company has a market capitalisation of $35m.
 You can visit the company’s website by visiting: http://www.profireenergy.com

 Profire Energy, an oilfield technology company, provides burner-management products and services for the oil and gas industry in North America.
 The company assists energy production companies in the production and transportation of oil and natural gas.
 Its products include PF3100, a burner and combustion management system, which is designed to operate, monitor, control, and manage various complex heated appliances; and safety and monitoring devices, such as shut-down and temperature valves, pressure transmitters and switches, burners, pilots, flame arrestor housings, and other combustion related equipment.
 The company also sells and installs its systems in Europe, South America, Africa, the Middle East, and Asia.
 Profire Energy is based in Lindon, Utah.